maxxiimo/the-front-end-manifesto/chp2-foundation-styles.md

 - [An Introduction to Sass in Rails 1][Sass in Rails 1]
 - [An Introduction to Sass in Rails 2][Sass in Rails 2]

 When using Sass you have a choice in syntax: .sass or .scss.
-I prefer .sass.
-Most front end developers will probably use the .scss syntax because it looks familiar (it is similar to CSS), and because that is what ships out-of-the-box in Rails, however, the .sass syntax is cleaner/terser (IMHO).

-NOTE: To help you decide on the best syntax for you, check out the article: "[Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]."
+I prefer .sass aand throughout this chapter will use the syntax.
+Most front end developers will probably prefer the .scss syntax because it looks familiar (it is similar to CSS), and because that is what ships out-of-the-box in Rails, however, the .sass syntax is cleaner/terser (IMHO).
+To help you decide on the best syntax for you, check out the article: "[Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]."

+So what about [Less][]?
+Well it's the runner-up.

-When using Sass or Haml these resources are absolutely indispensable:
+NOTE: When using Sass or Haml these resources are absolutely indispensable:

 - [css2sass][]
 - [Html2Haml][]
 - [html2haml Gem][]

-So what about [Less][]?
-Well it's the runner-up.
-That's all I'm going to say about that (remember this is a manifesto which is opinionated by nature).

 Compass
 -------

 So right off the bat I have to say that I love [Compass][].
 It's based on Sass, powerful, well-documented, widely used, there are a ton of extensions for it, and it generally makes life easier.
+What's not to love?

 > Compass is an open-source CSS Authoring Framework.